 Create a layout for your dashboard

-The planning phase does not substitute an exact blueprint but complements it.
-The wireframe will not describe how the framework should work!
+The planning phase does not substitute an exact draft but complements it.
+The sketch will not describe how the framework should work!

 What is a dashboard layout?
-A dashboard layout describes the final design for the given department.
+A dashboard layout describes the final, high level design for the given department.
 Build a wireframe before you invest time and money to finalize the dashboard.
 It is a lot less spent time and cost to create a layout than rebuild the structure after it is already completed.

 You can use paper and pencil, but we prefer Microsoft Excel to create mockups.
 You should know about the mockups that they have simple, grouped shapes.